-- are informed by a girl under 18 that an act of FGM has been carried out on her; or - observe physical signs which appear to show that an act of FGM has been carried out on a girl under 18 and they have no reason to believe that the act was necessary for the girl's physical or mental health or for purposes connected with labour or birth.
+- are informed by a girl under 18 that an act of FGM has been carried out on her; or - observe physical signs which appear to show that an act of FGM has been carried out on a girl under 18 and they have no reason to believe that the act was necessary for the girl's physical or mental health or for purposes connected with labour or birth.1

-5.8 Peer on Peer (Child on Child) Abuse
+5.8 Peer on Peer Abuse

-Stoke Park School understands that both adults and other children can perpetrate abuse, and peer on peer (child on child) abuse is taken very seriously.
-Peer on peer (child on child) abuse can include bullying, cyber-bullying, physical abuse, sexting, sexual violence and/or harassment, upskirting, and initiation/hazing ceremonies.
-Stoke Park School recognise that safeguarding issues can manifest as peer on peer (child on child) abuse.
+Stoke Park School understands that both adults and other children can perpetrate abuse, and peer on peer abuse is taken very seriously.
+Peer on peer abuse can include bullying, cyberbullying, physical abuse, sexting, sexual violence and/or harassment, upskirting, and initiation/hazing ceremonies.
+Stoke Park School recognise that safeguarding issues can manifest as peer on peer abuse.

-5.8.1 Stoke Park School will ensure staff understand what is meant by peer on peer (child on child) abuse and the school policy on peer on peer (child on child) abuse by regular staff training, briefings and updates.
+5.8.1 Stoke Park School will ensure staff understand what is meant by peer on peer abuse and the school policy on peer on peer abuse by regular staff training, briefings and updates.

-5.8.2 Stoke Park School will work to prevent peer on peer (child on child) abuse by
+5.8.2 Stoke Park School will work to prevent peer on peer abuse by